Women’s Mental Health: Projects and Collaborations

 Community Action Partners Consultation and Strategic Planning

-In 2019, the center engaged in an eight-month strategic planning process with Harvard’s Community Action Partners (CAP) to help define the strategic direction of the Center of Excellence in Women’s Mental Health.
+In 2019, the division engaged in an eight-month strategic planning process with Harvard’s Community Action Partners (CAP) to help define the strategic direction of the Division of Women’s Mental Health.
 This provided a framework to evaluate a range of opportunities—from serving as conveners of public conversation to incubating new programs and collaborations to engaging in deeper research, policy analysis, and direct consulting in this field.
 The overarching aim was to disseminate evidence-based insights that advance mental health outcomes for women and girls.

 Boston Club Virtual Conversation on Strengthening Resilience